ChrisJabb21/Botium-Toys-Internal-Security-Audit/README.md

 **Summary/Recommendations:**

-It is recommened that the critical findings relating to compliance with PCI and GDPR be promptly addressed as Botium Toys accepts online payments is expanding to offer services and handle the data of customers abroad including the European Union.
+It is recommended that the critical findings relating to compliance with PCI and GDPR be promptly addressed as Botium Toys accepts online payments is expanding to offer services and handle the data of customers abroad including the European Union.
 SOC1 and SOC2 guidance related to user access policies should be used to align to the audit goal to adapt to the concept of least permissions to develop the policies and procedures needed to be compliant.

 Disaster recovery plans and backups are recommended as they will support business continuity in the event of an incident occuring ranging from a physical disaster such as a fire, or worse case scenario of a cyber attack or technical issue impacting business productivity  as a part of a data and system resilience strategy.
 A method of fire detection and prevention systems is worth consideration for protecting against physical attacks.